WHAT TO DO WHEN YOUR RELATIONSHIP ISN’T WORKING

 – What would I do differently next time?

-If we are angry, it might be wiser to wait until we get calmer before having that sensitive conversation.
-When we’re calm, it is easier to take a step back and listen to what the other person has to say.
+If I get angry, I know it is wiser to wait until my husband and I get calmer before having a sensitive conversation.
+When we are calm, it is easier to take a step back and listen to what the other person has to say.

-Another good instrument to make use of is showing genuine curiosity.
-Ask questions and find the real reasons and concerns behind our partner’s actions.
-What was their intention?
+Another good instrument I make use of is showing genuine curiosity.
+Ask questions and find the real reasons and concerns behind my partner’s actions.
+What was his intention?
 Most conflicts between people arise because of the fact that we judge our actions based on our intentions (like “Sorry for that, I didn’t want to upset you!”) and judge other people based on their actions, without knowing their true intentions.

 Want more useful tips and weekly inspiration?